 To benefit from mindfulness, it is necessary to practice meditation regularly.
 As a mindfulness teacher, I have a continuing meditation practice – I do not believe in asking clients to do anything that I am not prepared to do myself.

-Contact me for more details of how we can incorporate mindfulness into your therapy.
+Contact me for more details for how we can incorporate mindfulness into your therapy.